 Wood paneling can be used in a wide range of spaces, not just on the walls.
 In this case, they’re used to create the backs of benches, creating a built-in style that adds some contrast to the darker wood in the room and complements the rustic style.

-Create Your Ideal Restaurant Interior Design
+Create a Trendy Restaurant Interior Design